-Communicare limitations and data quality tips
+Best Practice limitations and data quality tips

-Telephone visit
+Telephone visits

-Communicare doesn't distinguish between clinical and non-clinical encounters for telephone visits.
+Best Practice doesn't distinguish between clinical and non-clinical encounters for telephone visits.
 As a result, all telephone encounters are counted as an eligible contact type for the indicators.

-This may lead to inflated figures for Episodes of Care, especially if non-clinical staff are logging their client interactions as telephone encounters.
-The Client Contact numbers aren't affected since that indicator is filtered by provider type and only clinical provider types are counted.
-The Client Numbers indicator is also unaffected, as it only includes clients who have appeared at least once in the Client Contact count.
+This may lead to inflated figures for Episodes of Care and Client Numbers, especially if nonclinical staff are recording their client interactions as telephone encounters.
+The Client Contact numbers aren't affected because that indicator is filtered by provider type and only counts clinical provider types.

-The Specifications allow for, and accept, this limitation in scenarios where a CIS can't distinguish between clinical and non-clinical telephone visits.
+The Specifications allow for, and accept, this limitation in scenarios where CIS can't distinguish between clinical and non-clinical telephone visits.